roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 bw-prod-teamB0/monitoring/grafana/      #
 ```

-We can achieve this by creating directories for each set of versions of our deployments:
+This can be achieved by creating directories for each version of the deployment:

 ```
 /manifests/monitoring/0.1.0/           # contains influxdb version 1.3